MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 The values of the **OSName**, **OSVersion**, and **OSFullName** properties can be edited to reflect customized values.

 > [!NOTE]
-> The OSAlias property should not be edited.
-All properties in this file (except for OSManufacturer) are mandatory and should not be null.
+> The OSAlias property shouldn't be edited.
+All the properties in this file (except for OSManufacturer) are mandatory and shouldn't be null.

 ::: moniker range="sc-om-2019"